FUNERAL LIVE STREAMING BRISBANE

 The livestream webpage link will be viewable for at least 6 months which will include all the livestream recordings, footage and photos taken on the day.

-How many cameras can we have at the church?
+How many cameras can we have at the service?

 We usually have 2 to 3 cameras running at all our events.
 Usually one close up and one wide angle.